-[UPDATED 13/05] FAQs: What impact does the Coronavirus have on landlords and tenants?
+FAQs: What impact does the January 2021 Lockdown have on landlords and tenants?

-This handy guide has been put together by our Lettings team and is based on the most popular questions we are currently asked.
+This handy guide has been put together by our Lettings team and is based on typical questions we are currently asked.
 The first part of this blog answers landlords frequently asked questions (FAQs) and the latter section answers those from tenants.

 Q. What are the changes to letting laws during this period?

-A. At this moment there have been no fundamental changes to the letting laws.
-Viewings in person can now be organised where safety can be guaranteed in accordance with social distancing guidance.
-We are still offering virtual viewings and appraisals via WhatsApp, Facebook, and Skype, so please contact us to discuss your options.
+A. The housing market remains open so at the moment there are no fundamental changes to the letting laws.
+Viewings in person can still be organised where safety can be guaranteed in accordance with social distancing guidance.
+We continue to offer virtual viewings and appraisals via WhatsApp, Facebook, and Skype, so please contact us to discuss your options.

 Q. What will happen if tenants are in financial difficulty and are worried about paying their rent?

 A. Any tenants who find themselves in this situation should contact us straight away.
 We can discuss and advise on a range of options available to avoid rent arrears where possible.

 Q. Are there changes to safety checks or inspections?